Confucius for T. Horne

 This is not inflaming or exaggerating matters, but trying them by those feelings and affections which nature justifies — Thomas Paine, ■Common Sense.

-The policies were not the same in other places on Earth, as Canada or Australia, and it would be a crime to try introducing such anywhere today.
+The policies were not the same in other places, as Canada or Australia, and it would be a crime to try introducing such today anywhere on Earth.
+Americans were expected to oppose.

 Researched, civilian or weaponized solar beaming techniques certainly do deserve inclusion with school curricula, of course without excess detail, like nuclear fission is included.